-VIN of the vehicle was 1J4GW68N1X_.
 Our 99 Jeep Grand Cherokee is 4 months old and is nothing but trouble; the transfer case was replaced, the car makes a grinding noise at highway speeds and the dealer thought the replacement of the transfer case would solve the problem.
 It didn't however.
 Furthermore the gear oil had to be replaced because the car would buck and even stall sometimes when I would make tight turn.
 Furthermore the transmission is sometimes clunking.
 Our power window needs a new motor.
 The car keeps on pulling to the right and that still hasn't been fixed.
 We have been very disappointed and wish the lemon law would be a little bit more protective of consumers than car dealers and manufacturers.

-The car involved is a 1998 Jeep Grand Cherokee.
 While driving a grinding noise occurred in front end of vehicle.
 Dealer has replaced transfer case three times which has not corrected the problem.
 Please give any further details.